 - IMPROVE THE EFFICIENCY OF TRAINING DOG - The ultrasonic anti barking device combines dog...

-- SUITABLE FOR ALL SIZE DOGS - Average human hearing frequency range is 20HZ~20KHZ, and the dog...
+- SAFE TO YOU AND DOGS - Average human hearing frequency range is 20HZ~20KHZ, and the dog can...

 This noise distraction helps correct behaviors by creating a hissing sound when needed.
 This is a cheap and humane way to get your dogs attention and it often leads to a dog that will stop barking when you ask.
 Simply use whatever voice command you normally use to tell them to stop barking.
 When this doesn’t work you can pull this out and that shows them there are consequences to their actions.
 This solution also works on cats.

 Check for Problems

 Sometimes dogs bark because there is a genuine concern.
 While you may be a good dog parent that checks food and water often, your dog may spill their water dish and just be letting you know.
 Danger may also be present.
 Some dogs get very much on edge if there are any creatures lurking about.

 Urban areas have a lot more wildlife than some realize!
 With no natural predators, sometimes it is amazing what thrives in the city and is scarce out in the rural areas.
 In my area of western NC, it is more common for bears and raccoons to get into things in the city than out in the country.